-The robotic platform allows the surgeon to control a 3D camera and 3 robotic arms that are introduced through small incisions in the abdomen.
+da Vinci Sacrocolpopexy is a procedure in which the surgeon utilizes a robotic platform to assist in the surgical correction of pelvic organ prolapse.
+The robotic platform allows the surgeon to control a 3D camera and three robotic arms that are introduced through small incisions in the abdomen.
 An assistant is also at the patient’s bedside throughout the procedure to assist the surgeon through a separate small incision.

-During the sacrocolpopexy procedure, a single piece of polypropylene mesh is used.
-The piece of mesh is cut into two identical strips that are tailored to the patient’s prolapse.
+During the sacrocolpopexy procedure, two strips of polypropylene mesh are tailored to the patient’s prolapse.
 One mesh segment is sutured into the space between the bladder and the vagina and the second mesh segment is sutured into the space between the rectum and the vagina.
 The mesh is also attached to the top of the vagina or cervix.
 The other ends of the mesh segments are sutured to the sacrum.
-This elevates the entire vagina, correcting the cystocele, rectocele, and enterocele.
+This elevates the entire vagina, correcting cystocele, rectocele, and enterocele.

 Listen to Dr. Shashoua narrate a video of sacrocolpoperineopexy and partial hysterectomy for pelvic organ prolapse. da Vinci sacrocolpoperineopexy with supracervical hysterectomy.